WeblateOrg/weblate/docs/wlc.rst

 Description
 +++++++++++

-Weblate Client is Python library and command line utility to manage Weblate remotely using :ref:`api`.
-The command line utility can be invoked as :command:`wlc` and is built on :mod:`wlc`.
+Weblate Client is a Python library and command-line utility to manage Weblate remotely using :ref:`api`.
+The command-line utility can be invoked as :command:`wlc` and is built on :mod:`wlc`.

-Global options
+Instance wide options
 --------------

-The program accepts the following global options, which must be entered before subcommand.
+The program accepts the following options for a whole instance, which must be entered before any subcommand.

 .. option:: --format {csv,json,text,html}

-    Specify output format.
+    Specify the output format.

 .. option:: --url URL

-    Specify API URL.
-Overrides value from configuration file, see :ref:`files`.
+    Specify the API URL.
+Overrides any value found in the configuration file, see :ref:`files`.
     The URL should end with ``/api/``, for example ``https://hosted.weblate.org/api/``.

 .. option:: --key KEY

-    Specify API user key to use.
-Overrides value from configuration file, see :ref:`files`.
+    Specify the API user key to use.
+Overrides any value found in the configuration file, see :ref:`files`.
-    You can figure out your key in your profile in Weblate.
+    You can find your key in your profile on Weblate.

 .. option:: --config PATH

-    Override path to configuration file, see :ref:`files`.
+    Overrides the configuration file path, see :ref:`files`.

 .. option:: --config-section SECTION

-    Override section to use in configuration file, see :ref:`files`.
+    Overrides configuration file section in use, see :ref:`files`.

 Subcommands
 -----------

-Currently the following subcommands are available:
+The following subcommands are available:

 .. option:: version

-    Prints current version.
+    Prints the current version.

 .. option:: list-languages

-    List used languages in Weblate.
+    Lists used languages in Weblate.

 .. option:: list-projects

-    List projects in Weblate.
+    Lists projects in Weblate.

 .. option:: list-components

-    List components in Weblate.
+    Lists components in Weblate.

 .. option:: list-translations

-    List translations in Weblate.
+    Lists translations in Weblate.

 .. option:: show